ethangutk/ethangutk/README.md

  -  Explored a lot about time complexities, explicitly finding the closest pair of points using divide and conquer and brute force.
  - Coded a lot of imagery with math like Sierpinski's triangle, Hausdorff Dimension, Koch's Curve, Cantor's Set, Fractals, Julia sets, and the Mandelbrot set.
 We used different approaches to code such imagery, like L-Systems and recursion with complex numbers.
  - Explored cryptography and how computers can securely talk to each other over the internet with RSA encryption.
- - Explored image processing and how applications like Photoshop and Instagram edit their photos with filters.
+ - Explored image processing and how applications like Photoshop and Instagram edit photos with filters.
  - [Created a bunch of subprojects that explored some of the main concepts in the course](https://github.com/ethangutknecht/VisualCalculations#-back-to-ethan-gutknechts-profile)
 </details>
 <br>